 Sex, contraception and fertility

 Protecting your partner and contraception:

 We recommend that you or your partner use a condom during sexual intercourse while you are receiving this treatment.
-If you suspect that you may be pregnant please tell a member of your medical team immediately.
+If you suspect that you may be pregnant please tell your doctor immediately.